PaimountLtd/mobile-app-assignment/README.md

 	* Anything else you find important

 ## What we are looking for
-While the hard requirements of this assignment are somewhat basic, we are looking for assignments that display a deep understanding of Swift and an ability to write clean and scalable code.
+While the hard requirements of this assignment are somewhat basic, we are looking for assignments that display a deep understanding of programming language and an ability to write clean and scalable code.
 The infrastructure should be easily able to potentially handle future feature requirements such as the following:

 * Video caching
 * Uploading new videos